home-assistant/home-assistant.io/source/_integrations/smlight.markdown

 The following buttons will be created:

-- **Core Restart** - Restart core ESP32
+- **Core restart** - Restart core ESP32
-- **Zigbee Restart** - Restart Zigbee CCCC2652 or EFR32 chip
+- **Zigbee restart** - Restart Zigbee CCCC2652 or EFR32 chip
-- **Zigbee Flash Mode** - Trigger the Zigbee chip into bootloader flash mode so it can be flashed.
+- **Zigbee flash mode** - Trigger the Zigbee chip into bootloader flash mode so it can be flashed.
 It is possible to flash Zigbee firmware over a network socket once this is activated.